 We keep going when the odds are unlikely, and we come up with the ideas that create a brighter tomorrow, day after day, week after week, year after year, for over 45 years now, no matter what.

-It’s not the spotlight or accolades that truly exemplify or shape us; it’s what we do in the moments away from those moments.
+It’s not the spotlight or accolades that truly exemplify, shape, or define us; it’s what we do in the moments away from those moments.

 It’s how we plan, how we practice, and how we persevere.